 “That Championship Season: 1973.”
 Mets official Yearbook, 1983.

 Associated Press.
 “Just a Melody Lingers for Harrelson.”
 June 18, 1977.
-Clipping in Harrelson’s file, Baseball Hall of Fame, Cooperstown, New York.
+Clipping in Harrelson’s player file, National Baseball Hall of Fame, Cooperstown, New York.

 Blatt, Howard.
 Amazin’ Met Memories: Four Decades of Unforgettable Moments (Atlanta: Albion Press, 2002).